 Bars are important drivers of galaxy evolution, which highlights the importance of studying bar fractions and the properties of bars at a large range of redshifts.
-Bars generally have fairly old stellar populations, thus being well visible in the near-IR, where also the obscuration by dust is minimal.
-However, the near-IR images we obtain from the distant galaxies are redshifted so that at redshift $z \sim 1$ their rest-frame wavelength lies in the optical.
-Therefore, it is important to compare the optical and near-IR properties of bars in local galaxies.
-For that purpose the B and H-band images are very convenient, offering a wide separation in wavelenghts.
-Namely, bars are still prominent in the B-band (Eskridge et al. 2002; Whyte et al. 2002; Menéndez-Delmestre et al. 2007), where they can be identified in a fairly reliable manner, whereas, due to the Balmer break, bars typically disappear in the ultraviolet (Sheth et al. 2003).
-On the other hand, the H-band is already fairly free of the effects of dust and thus offers a reliable tracer for the stellar mass distribution.
+Bars generally have fairly old stellar populations, thus being well visible in the near-infrared (IR), where also the obscuration by dust is minimal.
+However, the near-IR images we obtain from the distant galaxies are redshifted so that at redshift $z \sim$ 1 their rest-frame wavelength lies in the optical.
+Therefore, it is important to compare the optical and the near-IR properties of bars in local galaxies.
+For that purpose, the B- and H-band images are very convenient, offering a wide separation in wavelengths.
+Namely, bars are still prominent in the B band (Eskridge et al. 2002; Whyte et al. 2002; Marinova & Jogee 2007; Menéndez-Delmestre et al. 2007), where they can be identified in a fairly reliable manner, whereas, due to the Balmer break, bars typically disappear in the ultraviolet (Sheth et al. 2003).
+On the other hand, the H band is already fairly free of the effects of dust, and thus offers a reliable tracer for the stellar mass distribution.